Azure/azure-functions-kafka-extension/README.md

 *Using Avro Generic*

 1. In `KafkaTrigger` attribute set the value of `AvroSchema` to the string representation of it.
-1. The parameter type used with the trigger must be of type `KafkaEventData`.
-The value of `KafkaEventData.Value` will be of the type `GenericRecord`.
+1. The parameter type used with the trigger must be of type `KafkaEventData<GenericRecord>`.

 The sample function contains 1 consumer using avro generic.
 Check the class `AvroGenericTriggers`